ktaylor63/southeast/site/content/news/service-proposes-to-protect-the-fluted-kidneyshell-and-slabside-pearlymussel-under-the-endangered-species-act.md

 Service biologists have identified 1,380 river miles in Alabama, Kentucky, Mississippi, Tennessee, and Virginia that may contain habitat essential to the conservation of the fluted kidneyshell and slabside pearlymussel.
 Some of the units overlap and are critical habitat for both species.
 These areas are already occupied by other listed aquatic species, and in many cases, critical habitat has previously been designated.

 For the fluted kidneyshell, the Service is proposing 24 critical habitat units with 1,182 miles of stream channel in Kentucky, Tennessee, and Virginia.
-For the slabside pearlymussel, the Service is proposing 13 critical habitat units with roughly 971 miles of stream channel in Alabama, Miss<a name="_GoBack" id="_GoBack"></a>issippi, Tennessee, and Virginia.
+For the slabside pearlymussel, the Service is proposing 13 critical habitat units with roughly 971 miles of stream channel in Alabama, Mississippi, Tennessee, and Virginia.

 Although non-federal lands have initially been included in these areas, activities on these lands are not affected now, and will not necessarily be affected if the species is protected under the ESA in the future.
 Only if an activity is authorized, funded or carried out by a federal agency will the agency need to work with the Service to help landowners avoid, reduce or mitigate potential impacts to listed species or to ensure actions do not adversely modify critical habitat.
 Because these rivers already contain other listed aquatic species and their critical habitat, this consultation requirement has been met.